Harshaali Malhotra

 Harshaali Malhotra (born 3 June 2008) is an Indian actress and model who works in Hindi films and television series.
 She is best known for her role as Munni in Kabir Khan's drama film Bajrangi Bhaijaan (2015) which earned her nomination for a Filmfare Award for Best Female Debut.

 Early life

-Harshaali was born on 3 June 2008 in Mumbai, Maharashtra, India into a Punjabi Hindu family of khatri tribe.
+Harshaali was born on 3 June 2008 in Mumbai, Maharashtra, India into a Punjabi Hindu family of Khatri caste.